inchron/callisto/README.md

 * n Old Cores ==> m New Cores
 * Hypervisor with TDMA

+### Impact of New Target Hardware on Software Architecture
+* Depending on integration scenario software architecure has to be adapeted for target system
+  * Mapping of software componentes to clusters and cores
+  * Consideration of reconfiguration or exchange of BSW stack ==> Changed structure of tasks and mainfunctions

 ### Scaling of Execution Times and Other Effects
 * One scaling factor is not sufficient
 * Goal: Fine granular scaling of execution times (Tasks, Runnables)
-* Additional consideration of interference channels, if software is executed in parallel on multiple cores
+* Additional consideration of interference (channels), if software is executed in parallel on multiple cores

 ## Workflow